TRADITIONAL BIRCH BARK BITING ARTIST

 Host Biting Back: Our Cultural Resilience at Your Gallery or Museum

-An art exhibition by Halfmoon showcasing fashion and modern designs alongside her permanent collection.
+An art exhibition by Halfmoon showcasing fashion and modern designs alongside her permanent and private collection of birch bark bitings.

 This powerful exhibit not only celebrates artistic resilience but educates audiences on First Nations history, culture, survival and resiliency through time.
 More than art, it’s a statement of identity and reclamation.